-11. Future Actions
+12. Future Actions

 It is recognised that there is an ongoing need to understand the cost base of LD services.
-It is therefore proposed that work is carried out in the first quarter of 2022 to understand the budget for the FY 22/23 and compare it to the analysis of expenditure pre-covid.
+It is therefore proposed that work is carried out to understand the budget for the FY 22/23 and compare it to the analysis of expenditure pre-covid.
 The analysis will aim to identify and quantify any changes in the underlying cost of LD services.
-This will include the impact of recent and future impact of transition cases and ongoing financial pressures as a result of any ongoing limitations on service provision due to covid.
+This will include a more detail analysis of the impact of recent and future transition cases and how any change in the underlying costs could be contributing to ongoing financial pressures.